 When it comes to the literary influences of the series, after the writing of King, comes the stories from horror writer H. P. Lovecraft.
 The father of cosmic horror — a sub-genre that emphasizes the horror related to the unknown cosmic forces in our universe and beyond — you could say that Lovecraft’s mark comes in Stranger Things’ desire to keep its scares in what isn’t shown rather than what is or what the implications are of the Upside Down.

 Matt explained to The Hollywood Reporter, “If you were to encounter some inter-dimensional being, it would be beyond comprehension.”
 He added, “So we want to explain, we want to reveal more of it, we want characters and the audience to understand more about it, but you’ll never understand everything.”

 5. Clive Barker’s writing

 The Duffer Brothers point to Clive Barker as another writer who very much follows in the footsteps of Lovecraft’s writing and has influenced the horror elements of the series.
-Barker of course, has also has a successful film career to go along with his novels with such cult horror hits as Hellraiser, Candyman, and Nightbreed to his name.
+Barker, of course, has also had a successful film career to go along with his novels with such cult horror hits as Hellraiser, Candyman, and Nightbreed to his name.